Scientology beliefs and practices: Rejection of psychology and psychiatry

+Practices

 The church makes it clear that Hubbard is considered the sole source of Dianetics and Scientology: "The Scientology religion is based exclusively upon L. Ron Hubbard's research, writings and recorded lectures – all of which constitute the Scriptures of the religion."
 His work, recorded in 500,000 pages of writings, 6,500 reels of tape and 42 films, is archived for posterity.
 The Religious Technology Center holds "the ultimate ecclesiastical authority and the pure application of L. Ron Hubbard's religious technologies."

 Individuals applying Hubbard's techniques who are not officially connected to the Church of Scientology are considered part of the "Free Zone".
 Some of these individuals were litigated against for using and modifying the practices for their own use and that of others, thereby infringing the law on patent, trademarks, or trade secrets.

-Toxins and "Purification"
+Contracts and legal waivers

+The Church of Scientology requires that all members sign a legal waiver which covers their relationship with the Church of Scientology before engaging in Scientology services.